ZiadHamdieh/2018-Goals/README.md

 # Personal Goals - 2018 Edition

 Personal goals to be completed by <i>11:59:59</i> on December 31<sup>st</sup>, 2018.
+Most of these goals were set on the first days of January, but I may also add others that I set during the year.

 I am keeping this public so that if my discipline fails, social pressure will keep me on track.
 No excuses!

 ### For The Mind...